You can design forms with our drag-and-drop editor and connect it to any database.

 Before publishing, make sure you complete the form details:

-- Contact source: add a database, query, or contact list you'd like contacts to be added to or updated.
+- Contact source: add a database you'd like contacts to be added to or updated.

 - Contact matching: toggle if you want to automatically reconcile duplicates with existing contact records.

 - Settings: enter a description, add tags, lead source, and lead source term.
 You'll find more information about lead sources in this article: Track lead sources.

 - Pages: the confirmation page displays after a user submits the form and is switched on by default.
 Otherwise, you will need to assign a destination link to the submit button.

 - Show field indicators: toggle if you want to mark required fields and differentiate them from optional ones.
 Then, select an indicator from the dropdown menu: asterisk (*), text, or text on optional fields.

 The Design tab holds multiple customization options that help you adjust the form to your organization's visual guidelines and the look of the rest of your page.
 The design features are grouped into categories to help you create pixel-perfect forms.